jopemachine/alfred-evernote-workflow/README.md

 This command is required only for the initial authentication process.

-Save the token value obtained from gettoken to a file.
+This command save the token value obtained from gettoken to a file.

 ### en > gettoken